Strongly-polynomial time and validation analysis of policy gradient methods: Distribution-free convergence for PMD and strongly-polynomial runtime

-To complete the proof, for every round $\ell$ we apply Proposition~\ref{prop:kick_out_one}, but we invoke~\eqref{eq:step_value_geometric_decrease_3} instead of Theorem~\ref{thm:V_linear_converence_2} to show geometric decrease of the value function during round $\ell$.
-In view of Proposition~\ref{prop:kick_out_one}, this ensures every round we remove at least one non-optimal action (if there exists any).
-There are at most $\vert \cS \vert (\vert \cA \vert -1)$ non-optimal actions, and each round involves at most $NT$ iterations, which finishes the proof. \end{proof}
+To complete the proof, we will apply Proposition~\ref{prop:kick_out_one} to every round $\ell$ (the proof needs to be slightly modified, where we invoke~\eqref{eq:step_value_geometric_decrease_3} in place of Theorem~\ref{thm:V_linear_converence_2} to show geometric decrease of the optimality gap w.r.t.~$\Delta_{\ell \cdot (NT+1)}$).
+That is, if the starting policy in a round is non-optimal, then Proposition~\ref{prop:kick_out_one} ensures that \fixed{applying the greedy step size $\eta_t = +\infty$ after the round removes (i.e.,~updates the probability of selecting the action to be 0) at least one non-optimal state-action pair that was not previously removed}.
+There are at most $\vert \cS \vert (\vert \cA \vert -1)$ non-optimal state-action pairs to remove, and each round \fixed{and greedy step} together involve $NT+1$ iterations, which finishes the proof. \end{proof}

-Theorem~\ref{thm:strongly_poly_euclidean} implies the iteration complexity to find the optimal solution is polynomial in the number of states and actions for a fixed discount factor $\gamma$.
-This result is new for policy gradient methods.
-In fact, we will show PMD is a strongly-polynomial algorithm for a fixed $\gamma$, as advertised in the beginning of this section.
-Let the five-tuple $\mathcal{M} = (\cS, \cA, \cP, c, \gamma)$ define the MDP, and suppose $\mathcal{M}$ is rational.
-Recall the length of a rational number $p/q$ is $\lceil \log(p+1) \rceil + \lceil \log(q+1) \rceil + 1$, and the size of the variable is the sum of the length of all its datas.
-Let $L := L(\mathcal{M})$ be the size of the MDP.
-We write ``$x$ is $\mathrm{poly}(L)$'' to mean the variable $x$ has size that is a polynomial of $L$.
+Theorem~\ref{thm:strongly_poly_euclidean} implies the iteration complexity to find the optimal solution is only polynomial in $\vert \cS \vert$ and $\vert \cA \vert$ if we assume $\gamma$ is a fixed constant.
+This result is new for policy gradient methods. \fixed{Note that the greedy step size $\eta_t = +\infty$ corresponds to one iteration of policy iteration.
+The policy iteration step helps ensure the iteration complexity is independent of the so-called \textit{gap value}, $\underline{A}^* := \min_{(s,a) : A^{\pi^*}(s,a) > 0} A^{\pi^*}(s,a)$, which can be arbitrarily small~\cite{li2022homotopic}.
+However, if we allow the iteration complexity to depend logarithmically on $1/\underline{A}^*$, then one can derive an alternative iteration complexity that is (nearly) dimension-independent, with only logarithmic dependence on $\vert \cS \vert$ and $\vert \cA \vert$.
+The resulting iteration complexity can possibly be smaller than Theorem~\ref{thm:strongly_poly_euclidean}'s when the state and action spaces are large.
+We refer to~\cite{li2022homotopic} for more details on the gap value.}